Umajin/sample-native-library/README.md

 - **iOS** A 64 bit framework containing an iOS dylib targeting architecture arm64.
 - **Android (future release)** An Android Library (AAR) containing arm 32 bit and arm 64 bit Shared Objects (.so) targeting armv7a and armv8a respectively.

+## Development tools

 These all have a C-style API.

+If you want to use another language, such as .Net (Windows), Objective-C or Swift (Mac and iOS), or Java or Kotlin (Android) then that code must be wrapped in a native C API.
+For Android this will require [installing the NDK and CMake](https://developer.android.com/studio/projects/install-ndk) for Android Studio.

 ## Writing the native library
 Your native library must implement several functions and export them to the DLL, Dylib or Shared Object.